Traefik Docker Guide 2026: The Ultimate Reverse Proxy

 | Performance | Excellent | Excellent |

 Traefik wins for Docker environments.
-Nginx for static configs.
+Nginx for static configs (see our Nginx reverse proxy guide).

 VPS Requirements